This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Jump to:

-What makes this sauce so special is the addition of a splash of heavy cream.
-The creaminess is this sauce is just magic!
-If you’ve ever had Carrabba’s lemon butter sauce, you’re going to want to give this recipe a try.
-This is not your average sauce recipe, and I guarantee you, you will want to use it for so many dishes!
+What makes my creamy lemon garlic butter sauce so rich and tasty is the addition of heavy cream.
+The creaminess of this sauce is magical!
+If you've ever had Carrabba's lemon butter sauce, you'll want to try my lemon garlic butter.
+It's not your average sauce recipe, and pairs well with everything from lemon chicken to shrimp!

 I love this sauce.
 Made it many times now.
 I’m using it at my work now.
 I’m cooking for 60 people tonight.